briancodex/react-website-v2/README.md

 ### `yarn build`

-Builds the app for production to the `build` folder.<br />
+Build the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+The build is minified and the filenames include the hashes.<br/>
-Your app is ready to be deployed!
+Your app will have been ready to deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.